 If you are thinking of pursuing a major or minor in environmental studies, you should plan to take at least one of the introductory courses during your first year.

 ES101, a lab-based introduction to methods of analysis, takes the campus as its laboratory.
 You’ll measure water pollution in Lake Waban, survey invasive species on campus, and use GIS-technology to study our local environment.
+This course counts as the science introductory core for the major.

 ES102, a survey of major concepts in environmental studies, focuses on climate change and introduces ideas such as environmental justice, sustainability, the commons, and market-based environmental policies.
-Typically ES101 is offered in the fall and ES102 is offered in the spring and fall.
-The courses do not need to be taken in order, so you may begin exploring ES by taking either course first.